Hiking the South Fork Eagle River & Cantata Peak

 There are far too many food options for the field for me to mention all of them here, but needless to say, I’m a big fan of oat meal and quinoa.
 For lunch, I’ll typically just snack along the trail instead of actually stopping.
 Granola, almonds, peanuts, cashews, even chocolate.

-Hiking the Golden Hour – Exploring the Savage River of Denali
+Golden Hour - Savage River Denali Alaska

 Officially, Denali National Park claims to have no trails in the wilderness.
 There are official, marked trails in some places, notably the park entrance and Eielson, but when asked, Rangers will never mention other trails.
 But there is a trail beside the Savage.
 It begins about half a mile south of the camp, when an unmissable bluff rises on the west side of the river.
 It’s a flat, smooth game trail which continues up to the point where the river enters the mountains.